Our clever kitchen storage solutions will help you get organised, cut down on waste and they look good enough to have on display

 Choose square and rectangular stackable storage containers to make best use of cupboard space

-1 Style your open shelves
+1 Style your shelves

-2 Choose clear containers
+2 In the clear

 While round storage containers look great, they don’t make the best use of cupboard space.
 Our square stackable storage container set is a customer favourite: “I chose them because very little cupboard space is wasted,” says one fan.
 “I keep buying more because they look so neat in my larder,” says another.

-5 Find a place for everything
+5 A place for everything

 Once you’ve decanted food into containers, get busy with a label maker.
 Make sure it’s easy to find what you’re looking for by organising everything into categories, for example pasta and grains in one section, nuts and seeds in another, baking ingredients together and so on.

-6 Cut down on food waste
+6 Cut down on waste

 Reduce food waste by having a selection of fridge- and freezer-safe containers to hand.
-Our smart fridge storage box keeps veggies and salad items fresh for longer, while this set of food-storage containers is great for leftovers and, when not in use, can be stacked to save storage space.
+Our smart fridge storage box keeps veggies and salad items fresh for longer, while a set of food-storage containers is great for leftovers and, when not in use, can be stacked to save storage space.

 Words: Miranda Eason